-If you're looking for a way to use up those overripe bananas sitting on your counter, you should try these other delicious banana recipes next- chia seed banana bread, small batch banana muffins, and almond flour banana muffins.
+If you're looking for a way to use up those overripe bananas sitting on your counter, you should try these other delicious banana recipes next- chia seed banana bread, small batch banana muffins, banana bread with cream cheese frosting, chocolate banana cupcakes, and almond flour banana muffins.

 This quick bread is made with overripe bananas and naturally sweetened with honey instead of sugar, giving it a unique and irresistible flavor.
 It's super easy to make in one bowl with just a handful of pantry staple ingredients.
 It's perfect for breakfast, as an afternoon snack, or even for dessert.